energinet-open-incubator/innersource-collaboration/docs/additional_reading/07-FOSS-Terms-Intro-FOSS-strategy.md

 Thus, there are common counter strategies or ways how those could devolve.
 A few examples are illustrated here.

 ### Open Once, Open Always
 Once you stick an OSI license on an artifact and make it publicly visible on the internet, there is no way back.
-If you have a so called „permissive“ license on it (e.g. MIT, Apache2) even if you control the complete IP - and could thus decide to make it private or more restrictive – the freely licensed code will prevail and may be used by anyone as long as they abide to the terms of the license.
+If you have a so called "permissive" license on it (e.g. MIT, Apache2) even if you control the complete IP - and could thus decide to make it private or more restrictive – the freely licensed code will prevail and may be used by anyone as long as they abide to the terms of the license.
 Taking artifacts „private“ again will also lead to strong negative public reactions depending on how popular your artifact was before.

 ### Forks
-This has already briefly been mentioned in the [FOSS Terms Guide governance section](https://github.com/project-origin/origin-collaboration/tree/main/docs/introductory/FOSS-terms-guide/04b-FOSS-Terms-Intro-FOSS-governance.md) but it is a fundamental effect of Open Source, so it's mentioned again here with a derived effect that had some high profile occurances in the recent past.
+This has already briefly been mentioned in [chapter 4b in the FOSS Terms Guide] but it is a fundamental effect of Open Source, so it's mentioned again here with a derived effect that had some high profile occurances in the recent past.

-Usually this is the consequence of attempting to restrict or „take private“ an artifact that was popular enough.
+Usually, this is the consequence of attempting to restrict or „take private“ an artifact that was popular enough.
 Sometimes it even suffices to decide for an unpopular way with a large enough part of the user base to have them take your artifact and develop it further themselves.
 While forking is one of the basic intended mechanisms of open source, if control of the direction of the product, revenue from the product in any of the ways illustrated above is critical to your business/part of your business strategy attempting to diplomatically keep things together is often a good idea.
 Forks can quickly surpass the original artifact in popularity, leaving the original in the dust with a lot of effort invested but no leverage anymore.
 - Examples: Nextcloud/Owncloud, Jenkins/Hudson, ElasticSearch/OpenSearch, OpenOffice/LibreOffice, Gitea/Gogs